Here's How Your Trade 9F Inc. (JFU) Aggressively Right Now

 JFU’s Market Performance

-JFU stocks went up by 6.70% for the week, with a monthly jump of 67.67% and a quarterly performance of 8.78%, while its annual performance rate touched -63.83%.
-The volatility ratio for the week stands at 14.53% while the volatility levels for the past 30 days are set at 11.44% for 9F Inc..
-The simple moving average for the period of the last 20 days is 27.80% for JFU stocks with a simple moving average of 50.94% for the last 200 days.
+JFU stocks went down by -8.13% for the week, with a monthly jump of 72.52% and a quarterly performance of 0.44%, while its annual performance rate touched -73.13%.
+The volatility ratio for the week stands at 24.96% while the volatility levels for the past 30 days are set at 14.36% for 9F Inc..
+The simple moving average for the period of the last 20 days is 16.80% for JFU stocks with a simple moving average of 51.44% for the last 200 days.

-During the last 5 trading sessions, JFU rose by +6.70%, which changed the moving average for the period of 200-days by +36.81% in comparison to the 20-day moving average, which settled at $1.79.
-In addition, 9F Inc. saw 114.42% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, JFU fell by -8.13%, which changed the moving average for the period of 200-days by +61.43% in comparison to the 20-day moving average, which settled at $1.98.
+In addition, 9F Inc. saw 117.31% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for JFU